 54. Dreamland Margate – Margate, Kent

-What makes it unique: You can actually get married in the fun fair
+What makes it unique: You can actually get married at the fun fair!

 Dreamland Margate is a totally unusual wedding venue in its own right.
 This original British amusement park really has the wow factor – it’s home to a range of different wedding spaces and can house up to 800 wedding guests for the biggest of celebrations.